 Regular eye exams, good nutrition, in-home monitoring of vision and possibly dietary supplements may be all that is recommended during the early stages of macular degeneration.

 Recent studies on the use of vitamins and antioxidants to prevent or slow the progression of macular degeneration indicate that people who have diets high in lutein and zeaxanthin may have a lower risk of developing macular degeneration.
 Antioxidants are thought to protect against the damaging effects of free-radicals, oxygen-charged molecules.
-A key group of antioxidants are called carotenoids.
+A key group of antioxidants is called carotenoids.
 Carotenoids are pigments that give fruits and vegetables their color.
 Lutein and zeaxanthin are two carotenoids that occur naturally in the macula of the eye.
-Vegetables including kale, raw spinach and collard greens have the highest lutein and zexanthin content.
-Nutritional supplements that are high in lutein, zexanthin and other antioxidants are also available.
+Vegetables including kale, raw spinach, and collard greens have the highest lutein and zeaxanthin content.
+Nutritional supplements that are high in lutein, zeaxanthin, and other antioxidants are also available.

 Low Vision Aids

 While dry macular degeneration is not treatable, a small percentage of wet macular degeneration can be treated.
-Low vision aids such as hand held magnifying glasses or more sophisticated video cameras that enlarge print may help make it easier to live with the decreased vision of dry macular degeneration.
-Lifestyle aids such as large print books, tape-recorded books or magazines, large print playing cards, talking clocks and scales and many other devices are available.
+Low vision aids such as handheld magnifying glasses or more sophisticated video cameras that enlarge print may help make it easier to live with the decreased vision of dry macular degeneration.
+Lifestyle aids such as large print books, tape-recorded books or magazines, large print playing cards, talking clocks and scales, and many other devices are available.
 Currently, an implantable mini-telescope is in its final stages of clinic trials.
-These mini-telescopes have shown great promise for patient who have lost all use of their central vision.
+These mini-telescopes have shown great promise for patients who have lost all use of their central vision.